gigamonkey/monorepoize/README.md

   merge them to `master`.

-# Pushing to github
+# Pushing to GitHub

-After you've built your monorepo, you'll probably want to push hit to github.
-In the normal case you can probably just create a repo on Github and then do the normal:
+After you've built your monorepo, you'll probably want to push it to GitHub.
+In the normal case you can probably just create a repo on GitHub and then do the normal:

 ```
 git remote add origin git@github.com:<whatever>